morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ![png](chess-ratings-correlation/output_24_1.png)

-In this case, we are dealing with a large playerbase of titled players, meaning there is both room above and below the mean for ratings.
+Our dataset consist in a relatively large playerbase of titled players, meaning there is both room above and below the mean for ratings.
 At this rating level, there is no hard-limit to either side.
 Also, the ratings of all players are mostly independant.
 All these elements led me to expect close to normal distributions for these variables, which is indeed what I observe.
-I also notice that the correlations between the best and current ratings seem better comparatively to online ratings with fide ratings, which was to be expected.
+I also notice that the relationships between the best and current ratings seem better correlated comparatively to online ratings with fide ratings, which was to be expected.
 More importantly, we observe that the graphs of the pairs *best rating / fide* and *current rating / fide* look extremely similar.
 I'll check how similar by applying a linear regression to them, and then calculating the root mean squared error.
 This will give me a typical error if we use a linear reggression model to try to predict fide rating from online rating.

 <details>
   <summary>Click to see code</summary>